Evolving interdisciplinary contributions to global societal challenges: A 50-year overview: Methods: Tracing interdisciplinary contributions to SDGs via bibliometrics

 For disciplines, we use the 19 level-0 fields from the `concept' taxonomy in OpenAlex.
 These fields include: Political Science, Philosophy, Economics, Business, Psychology, Mathematics, Medicine, Biology, Computer Science, Geology, Chemistry, Art, Sociology, Engineering, Geography, History, Materials Science, Physics, and Environmental Science, collectively referred to as $\mathscr{D}$ hereafter.\footnote{From 2024 onwards, OpenAlex has introduced new classification categories to replace `concepts', including 4,516 `topics' (\url{https://help.openalex.org/how-it-works/topics}), 252 `subfields', 26 `fields', and 4 `domains'.
 For the analysis in the current paper, however, we chose to continue using `concepts' because it offers an optimal level of granularity for our purposes---neither too detailed with too many fields nor too broad with too few fields---allowing for meaningful comparisons across a wide range of disciplines.} For each of these fields, we collected the metadata for the top 1,000 most-cited publications from each publication year between 1970 and 2022.
 It is important to note that selecting publications based on citation counts does not imply that these publications are inherently superior in terms of scientific merit.
 Rather, we use citation counts as a proxy indicator of attention, reflecting the level of interest these publications have garnered from researchers and the wider community.

-The number of publications examined in this study was $N=100,700$, derived from 1,000 publications per field per publication year, multiplied by 19 fields ($\mathscr{D}$) and 53 publication years (1970--2022).
+In total, the dataset comprised $N=100{,}700$ individual publications.
+This number results from sampling 1,000 publications per field per publication year, across 19 fields ($\mathscr{D}$) and 53 publication years (1970--2022).
 Refer to Supplementary Materials, including Tables \ref{tab:1} and \ref{tab:2}, for further details on the OpenAlex data used in this study.